jedisct1/go-hpke-compact/README.md

 Second parameter is optional associated data.

+HPKE only supports unidirectional communications from the client to the server.

 ### Decryption of a ciphertext received by the server

 The server can decrypt a message received by the client: